CatHabibi/Hexidash/README.md

 # After you've got that setup, let's go into the next step.
 Remember to change 'YourPasswordHere' with a secure password.
 CREATE USER 'dashboard'@'%' IDENTIFIED BY 'YourPasswordHere';
 CREATE DATABASE hexidash;
-GRANT ALL PRIVILEGES ON Hexidash.\* TO 'dashboard'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON dashactyl.\* TO 'dashboard'@'%' WITH GRANT OPTION;
 quit;
 ```